 - Kopp, Sheldon B., Voices: The Art and Science of Psychotherapy, Winter/Spring Issue, 1969-70, Vol. 5, No. 4, An Eschatological Laundry List: A Partial Register of the 927 (or was it 928?)
 Eternal Truths.

 In this video my father spoke about his relationship rupture with Shelly.
 They debated middle-east politics on the eve of the Yom Kippur war thirty years prior to the eve of his death.
 Whatever their dispute it left them far apart personally.
-Yet, as I came to understand it, there deep respect for each other continued as they each referred to the other often.
+I came to understand there deep respect for each other.
+It continued as they each referred to the other often.
 They both left a large and indelible impression on those who they taught, trained and worked with over the years.